chreid1973/stremio-youtube-addon/README.md

-# 🎬 YouTube Universe — A Community Add-on for Stremio
+# 🎬 YouTube Universe — A Curated + Personalized Add-on for Stremio

-**YouTube Universe** lets you watch curated YouTube channels and add your own favorites directly inside Stremio.
-It’s a simple, open-source way to bring your favorite creators into one streaming hub.
+Bring the best of YouTube straight into Stremio — beautifully organized by category, plus a fully personal “Your Favorites” feed that remembers you.

 ---

 ## 🌐 Live Add-on Manifest

-**Install link (for Stremio):** https://stremio-youtube-addon.onrender.com
+https://stremio-youtube-addon.onrender.com

+Paste that into **Stremio → Add-ons → Community → Install via URL**.

+---

 ## 📺 Categories Included